Multiverse-io/cari/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

-Your Name
+Tim Gent

 ## Support

-For support, please open an issue in the [GitHub repository](https://github.com/yourusername/ai-rules-installer/issues).
+For support, please open an issue in the [GitHub repository](https://github.com/Multiverse-io/cari).